jartificer/IFFtoWAV/README.md

 2. A recent version of [Sound eXchange (SoX)](http://sox.sourceforge.net/) installed locally and added to your PATH as an environment variable
 3. And, of course, the original sample packs themselves.

 Please copy the original LHA files to a folder not containing any other files or folders.
-You can then extract the original LHA packs to individual subdirectories inside the master folder.
+You can then extract the original LHA packs to individual subdirectories inside the parent folder.

 The Internet Archive appears to have several versions of the full collection - some converted incorrectly and [one in the correct original format](https://archive.org/details/AmigaSTXX).
 The latter version, once extracted, should match the folder structure required by the batch script.